 Right before your arrival, your advisor's name and office location will be listed on TheHub.
 You will have a scheduled appointment to meet your advisor during orientation, and the meeting time and location will also be listed.

-Yes, you can ship things to your campus mailbox beginning two weeks prior to your arrival, but please do not ship anything that you will need for your first week.
-Hampshire's post office is very busy this time of year, and it may take up to a week after you arrive before you are able to pick up your packages.
-You should pack and bring with you sheets, a pillow, a towel, an alarm clock, clothes, toiletries, and your telephone.
+Yes, you can ship things to your campus mailbox beginning two weeks prior to your arrival, but please be sure to allow enough shipping time for any important items to arrive on campus.
+You may want to pack and bring with you things that you will need right away, such as sheets, a pillow, a towel, an alarm clock, clothes, toiletries, and your telephone.
 Your post office box number will be viewable on TheHub.
 (See next question for mailing format).

 Please use the following format for your mailing address for all packages and mail.
 Your post office box number will be available to you on TheHub in the weeks prior to your arrival.
 The format is: